zjsunzone/Docs/en-us/user-interfaces/[English]-Samurai-Wallet.md

 ## What is Samurai

 Samurai is PlatON's open-sourced digital wallet desktop client terminal (the client), which can manage basic wallet as well as multi-signature wallet (or Joint wallet).
-It also provides deployment and operational guides of meta-smart contracts for developers, procedures of PlatON private chain building, voting mechanism of candidate nodes according to PlatON economic model, participation rules of PlatON ecosystem governance etc.
+It also provides deployment and operational guides of meta-smart contracts for developers, procedures of PlatON private chain building, voting mechanism of block producers according to PlatON economic model, participation rules of PlatON ecosystem governance etc.

 In the future, Samurai will provide more rich functions for different users, and we are dedicated to help user to understand and use the PlatON ecosystem better and deeper.